stratum-mining/sv2-spec/04-Protocol-Security.md

 No assumption is made about the parity of Y-coordinate.
 For the purpose of signing (e.g. certificate) and ECDH (handshake) it is _not_ necessary to "grind" the private key.
-The choosen algoritms take care of this by implicitly negatating the key, as if its public key had an even Y-coordinate.
+The choosen algoritms take care of this by implicitly negating the key, as if its public key had an even Y-coordinate.

 For more information refer to BIP340<sup>[3](#reference-3)</sup> and BIP324<sup>[7](#reference-7)</sup>.